LONE WORKER TRAINING

-Section 19 of the Safety, Health and Welfare at Work Act 2005 requires employers to undertake a risk assessment of lone workers, and so this shall determine whether or not an employee may work alone.
-They must assess whether an employee is at significantly higher risk when working alone.
+The Safety, Health and Welfare at Work Act 2005 requires employers to undertake a risk assessment of lone workers, to determine whether or not an employee would be at significantly higher risk when working alone.

-Lone workers should not be at more risk than other employees.
-This may require extra risk control
+Lone workers should not be at any more risk than other employees, so this may require extra risk control measures being put in place.
+Employers must have a lone worker policy in place.

 - Risk Assessing Lone Workers